torstenchristensen/biotechsnap-issue-generation/README.md

 ### Step 1: Prepare Your Content

 1. Download the word doc and images supplied by Joachim.
+2. Create a new Biotech Snap newsletter issue in mgmt.
 3. Upload the images, taking note of the image urls.
-2. Upload the Word doc and newsletter-template.json files to an LLM (ChatGPT, Claude, etc.)
+4. Upload the Word doc and newsletter-template.json files to an LLM (ChatGPT, Claude, etc.)
-3. Ask the LLM: "Convert this to match the newsletter-template.json format"
+5. Ask the LLM: "Convert this to match the newsletter-template.json format"
-4. Copy the JSON output
+6. Copy the JSON output

 ### Step 2: Add JSON to Project